KxSystems/docs/docs/ml/automl/faq.md

 1 - Open the file `code/models/kerasmdls.q`

-2 - Follow the naming convention [model-name]{mdl/fit/predict} to create function which defines the model to be used, fits the model to the training data and predicts the value of the target.
+2 - Follow the naming convention [model-name]{mdl/fit/predict} to create functions which defines the model to be used, fits the model to the training data and predicts the value of the target.
 Ensure that the functions are defined in the root of the `.automl` namespace (this is already handled if within the `kerasmdls.q` file)

 ```q
 $vi kerasmdls.q